bxparks/AceTMI/README.md

 ### Unified Interface

-The classes in this library provide the following unified interface for handling TM1637 communication.
+The classes in this library provide the following unified interface for handling communication with the TM1637 chip.
 Downstream classes can code against this unified interface using C++ templates so that different implementations can be selected at compile-time.

 ```C++
 class XxxInterface {